GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 Earlier this month, we announced an early preview of the revamped Chrome Web Store, as we hinted at Google I/O. Check it out for yourself! [https://chromewebstore.google.com/](https://chromewebstore.google.com/).
 A few noteworthy changes are:

-- Increased the list of categories from a list of eleven to a new list of [seventeen in three](/docs/webstore/best_practices/#category-revisions) subcategories.
+- Increased the list of categories from a list of eleven to a new list of [seventeen in three](/docs/webstore/best_practices/#category-revisions) category groups.
 - Improved autocomplete in the search.
 - Screenshots are now being displayed at significantly higher quality.
 If you haven't already, you can upload 1280x800 screenshots.
 - Replies to questions on the Support tab now show newlines.